espressomd/espresso/doc/sphinx/ek.rst

 .. note:: Feature ``EK_BOUNDARIES`` required

-The EKBoundary command allows one to set up (internal or external) boundaries for the electrokinetics algorithm in much the same way as the command is used for the LB fluid.
-The major difference with the LB command is given by the option ``charge_density``, with which a boundary can be endowed with a volume charge density.
+The :class:`~espressomd.ekboundaries.EKBoundary` class is used to set up internal or external) boundaries for the electrokinetics algorithm in much the same way as the :class:`~espressomd.lbboundaries.LBBoundary` class is used for the LB fluid.
+The major difference with the LB class is the option ``charge_density``, with which a boundary can be endowed with a volume charge density.
 To create a surface charge density, a combination of two oppositely charged boundaries, one inside the other, can be used.
 However, care should be taken to maintain the surface charge density when the value of ``agrid`` is changed.
-Examples for possible shapes are wall, sphere, ellipsoid, cylinder, rhomboid and hollowcone.
+Examples for possible shapes are wall, sphere, ellipsoid, cylinder, rhomboid and hollow conical frustum.
 We refer to the documentation of the :class:`espressomd.shapes` module for more possible shapes and information on the options associated to these shapes.
 In order to properly set up the boundaries, the ``charge_density`` and ``shape`` must be specified.

 .. _Checkpointing EK: